syl3n7/ipmaia-winterjam/README.md

 # Start everything with automated migration
 docker-compose up -d

+# OR use the timed build script for detailed build timing
+./scripts/timed-build.sh up -d --build

-# Check logs to see auto-migration in action
+# Check logs to see auto-migration and timing in action
 docker-compose logs -f backend
 ```